 - Visit: https://enrollri.force.com/Courses/courses_sitelogin

 - View and select courses

-NEIT will provides all the books and learning materials at no cost to the student and in most cases for them to keep.
-In welding we provide a welding jacket, gloves and safety goggles for the student to keep.
+NEIT will provide all the books and learning materials at no cost to the student and, in most cases, for them to keep.
+If you choose a welding course, you will leave with a welding jacket, gloves, and safety goggles.

 Don’t wait.
 Seats are limited!

 Summer Term: July 19, 2021 – August 28, 2021 (Registration open Now-July 19, 2021)